MED7730 Physician Competencies III Assessment Plan

 Formative Assessments do not count towards the final grade and are intended to help learners monitor their learning.
 Learners will receive formal formative feedback from component assignments as well as peer assessments of professional behaviours.
 Learners are expected to review and learn from their performance on the assessments that occur throughout the course.

-Peer assessments of professional behaviours: All learners are required to participate in two iterations of peer assessment of professional behaviours during Phase 3.
-You will be asked to assess the learners in your clinical skills plus ILS groups, based on your observation of their professional behaviour during the clinical skills and ILS sessions.
-Peer assessment forms will be completed on One45 and a copy of the form is available on Brightspace (D2L) for your reference.
+Peer assessments of professional behaviours: All learners are required to participate in one iteration of peer assessment of professional behaviours during Phase 3.
+Each learner will be asked to assess the learners in their clinical skills plus HELM groups, based on the observation of their professional behaviour during the clinical skills and HELM sessions.
+Peer assessment forms will be completed on One45 and a copy of the form is available on Brightspace (D2L) as a reference.
 Learners will each receive a summary report of their feedback collated by the UGME office.
-The cut-off date for the first completion of forms is January 18, 2023 and for the second completion of forms is April 25, 2023.
-This assessment is formative only; there is no summative assignment associated with it in Phase 3.
+The cut-off date for the completion of forms is March 23, 2026.
+The peer assessment of professional behaviours is formative only; there is no summative assignment associated with it in Phase 3.

 The course includes mandatory learning sessions, listed in the respective section below.
 Learners must participate in these sessions and complete any associated exercises.
 As outlined in the Protected Time and Duty Hours Policy, learners may request leave if they are unable to attend a mandatory learning session.